MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

 1. In your **bot.js** file, add this require for QnAMaker

-   **bot.js**

    ```javascript
    const { QnAMaker } = require('botbuilder-ai');
    ```

-1. Modify the constructor to now receive passed configuration parameters required to create a QnAMaker connector and throw an error if these parameters are not provided.
+1. Next in **bot.js**, modify the constructor to handle the configuration parameters required to create a QnAMaker connector, and throw an error if these parameters are not provided.

-   **bot.js**

    ```javascript
       class MyBot extends ActivityHandler {